The Real Estate Show

-The Real Estate Show was a squatted exhibition by New York artists' group Colab, on the subject of landlord speculation in real estate held on New Year's Day (January 1, 1980) in a vacant city-owned building at 123 Delancey Street in the Lower East Side of Manhattan, New York City.
+The Real Estate Show was a short-term occupation art exhibition held on New Year's Day (January 1, 1980) in a vacant city-owned building at 123 Delancey Street on the Lower East Side of Manhattan, New York City by New York artists' group Colab.
+As stated in “The Real Estate Show Manifesto or Statement of Intent”, the subject of the exhibition was resistance to abusive landlord speculation within the real estate industry.

 Exhibition

-The squatting action followed a year of campaigning to rent the property for an exhibition space from officials of the NYC Department of Housing Preservation and Development (HPD).
+The Real Estate Show art occupation followed a year of campaigning to rent the property for an exhibition space from officials of the New York City Department of Housing Preservation and Development (aka HPD).
+Having no success in renting the abandoned space, Colab members broke in and installed an art group show.
+The Real Estate Show was to be a two-week occupation/exhibit, free to the public, but was quickly closed down by the police.

-On New Year's Day, the show was officially opened to the public.
-It was to be a two-week occupation/exhibit but was quickly closed down by the police.
 This brief exhibition went on to inspire a much larger and longer lasting Colab exhibition called The Times Square Show.

 Eviction

 On the morning of January 2, the Colab artists discovered the storefront padlocked shut and their work locked inside.
 Phone calls revealed it to be the doing of HPD.
 The Real Estate Show had been open exactly one day.

 On January 8, the artists, accompanied by art dealer Ronald Feldman and German conceptual artist Joseph Beuys, at the invitation of Art Corp.
 Inc. co-founder John DiLeva-Halpern, assembled at the site to protest its closing in the company of reporters from the New York Times, SoHo Weekly News, and the East Village Eye.
 There was a photograph taken of Beuys at the front door of The Real Estate Show standing with John DiLeva-Halpern, Ronald Feldman, Alan W. Moore and Joseph Nechvatal taken that day.

 On January 11 city workers swept into 123 Delancey, cleared out the exhibited work and trucked it to an uptown warehouse.
 It was not until a few days later that artists were granted entry into the warehouse to take their artworks home.